idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 -  TMX Memory edit mode: Export and Import as a bilingual Word document.
 -  Fixed some minor issues.

+The "Remove TMX filtered units" feature in latest build (**2018101001**) works with multilple TM selection too.

+The new build of CTE 2019 Forerunner (**2018101601**) is available for download, with the following:

+- Added Java memory usage indicator in the Help > About panel.
+The feature helps to determine the size of Java memory assigned for CafeTran.

 ## 2018 Akua Update 12 (20180901)

 - Extension of the "Transfer tags to matches" option for the matches found in Machine Translation results.